Sneekyboots/cardano-mvp/README.md

 - See `docs/api-specs.md` for API details
 - See `docs/deployment.md` for deployment options

+## � Project Status: Track 2 - Masumi Agent Integration

+Yield Safe is currently in **Track 2**, focusing on integrating and operationalizing Masumi agents:

+- Implementing AI-powered jobs for rebalancing, IL enforcement, emergency exits, and decision verification
+- Connecting Masumi agent analytics to the keeper bot and frontend dashboard
+- Testing and refining agent-driven automation and reporting

+This phase builds on the smart contract foundation and sets up advanced, AI-driven safety and automation for Cardano DeFi users.

 ## 🤖 Masumi Agents Integration

 **Masumi agents** are AI-powered modules integrated into the Yield Safe protocol to enhance decision-making and risk management.
 Here’s how they are used: